Health & Safety

 Capital A recognises the value of diversity for the different perspectives that it brings to enhance our decision-making processes.
 We do not tolerate any form of discrimination on the basis of race, ethnicity, religion, cultural background, gender, age, sexual orientation, disability or nationality.
 Our age and nationality diversity are as represented below:

-To help guide development of policy, we conducted our first group-wide Diversity, Inclusion and Belong survey and our first gender pay gap analysis.
+We are committed to addressing systemic gender bias by closely monitoring and assessing our gender pay gap.
 Other than industry-wide bias with fewer women in aviation, especially technical roles, our employment track record shows no systemic gender bias at employment and in pay scales.
-As an example, women make up 52% of the total staff strength at airasia Super App.

 Women Representation